Illinois-IoT/main-project/tutorials/day5/day5.md

 #### Tweaking the styles

 In its current form, our `navbar` doesn’t remotely resemble a navigation bar that we see on other websites.
 We will use CSS to make it look fancier.
-Besides, we will make sure the camera feed scale correctly and fit into our screen.
+Besides, we will make sure the camera feed scales correctly and fits into our screen.

 To do so, let’s create a `style.css` file in the `static` folder and enter the following lines of code: